 Are Poinsettias Toxic for Cats?
 Poinsettias are common flowers during the holiday season.
 If you are a cat owner, you must be careful about the plants you are bringing home.

-Learn more here about the Poinsettias and what you should do if your cat chews or bites these flowers.
+Learn more here about the Poinsettias and what todo if your cat chews or bites these flowers.

 According to the ASPCA, poinsettias are not deadly but are toxic enough to make your cat slightly ill.
 The plant’s white sap can cause skin or digestive irritation.The bad taste should discourage eating more than a couple of bites, but it’s still worth taking precautions and keep these plants away from your cat.